XxAcielxX/arch-plasma-install/README.md

 ```
 </br>

-## Unplug the USB Stick and boot into your freshly installed Arch system
+## Now boot into your freshly installed Arch system

 ### Login as ROOT